sardisnetwork/docs/intro.md

 ## Consensus Mechanism
 hPOS consensus mechanism: it has the characteristics of low transaction cost, low transaction delay, and high transaction concurrency.

-The maximum number of validators supported is 21.
+The maximum number of active validators supported is 21.

 ## Economic Model
 The endogenous token on the chain is SRDX; the transactions consume SRDX as gas fee.

 Miners pledge SRDX to become validator nodes.
 The reward of nodes is gas fee, which is distributed according to the mortgage proportion.

+Miners are also eligible to join the +V validator pool.
+Details of +V will be shared in the near future.

 ## Cross-Chain
 Assets such as BNB, ETH and stable coins can be mapped to Sardis by an asset bridge.
 The realization method is to lock a certain amount of tokens on the original chain then generate a corresponding number of tokens on Sardis.

-Sardis encourages developers to provide more decentralized cross-chain solution.
+The prices are drawn realtime and values calculated on-the-fly.

 ## Meta Transaction Function
 The meta-transaction function is supported, which allows users to reduce gas fees step-wise, and Sardis will cover the payment of the reduced part.
 The meta-transaction function allows to minimize the migration cost of DApp developers, as well as to effectively reduce the cost of DApp users.